-You may want to see a doctor before treating hemorrhoids at home.
+You may want to speak with a doctor before treating hemorrhoids at home.
 This will ensure you get a proper diagnosis and understand the treatment options available to you.

-During pregnancy, always speak to your doctor before taking any medication, including those you apply to your skin.
+During pregnancy, always talk with your doctor before taking any medication, including those you apply to your skin (topical).
 This will ensure treatments do not pose a risk to your baby.

-Your doctor may be able to recommend a safe laxative or a suppository to relieve constipation.
-Witch hazel may also be a homeopathic treatment for hemorrhoids during pregnancy, but always talk to your doctor first.
+The doctor may also be able to recommend a safe laxative or a suppository to relieve constipation.

 - Sclerotherapy.
 A chemical solution is injected directly into the hemorrhoid.
 This causes it to shrink and to form scar tissue.
 It’s possible for a hemorrhoid to return after this treatment.

 - Hemorrhoidectomy.
-This is a surgical procedure to remove hemorrhoids.
+A hemorrhoidectomy is a surgical procedure to remove hemorrhoids.
 It’s associated with several risks, including general anesthesia, risk of damage to the muscles of the anus, more pain, and a longer recovery time.
-As a result, this treatment is only recommended for severe hemorrhoids or when there are complications, such as many hemorrhoids or hemorrhoids that have prolapsed.
+As a result, this treatment is only recommended for severe hemorrhoids or when there are complications, such as multiple hemorrhoids or hemorrhoids that have prolapsed.

 - Stapledhemorrhoidopexy.
 The hemorrhoidal tissue is placed back inside the anus and held in place using surgical staples.

 Your doctor may suggest packing the site of the hemorrhoid with absorbent bandages to avoid excessive bleeding.